Zeioth/none-ls-autoload.nvim/README.md

 },
 ```

-**How does it work?** It's IMPORTANT to be aware a external source is just a way to tell none-ls how to use a mason package.
+It's IMPORTANT to be aware a external source is just a way to tell none-ls how to use a mason package.
 You HAVE to install the mason package to use it.

 ## Available options